 The puree was nicely sweet and very smooth and I could not get over the color.
 Look at the orange.
 The screen does not do it justice.

 Once I had enough pumpkin puree to feed a small army, I was on the lookout for great paleo pumpkin recipes.
-Coincidentally, I came across several after downloading the Harvest Your Health Bundle Sale a few days ago.
+Coincidentally, I came across several after downloading the (this bundle sale is now over) Harvest Your Health Bundle Sale a few days ago.
 One of the first recipes that caught my attention was one for paleo pumpkin spice lattes.

 Paleo Pumpkin Spice Latte